Nich-Hong/BluetoothCar/README.md

 instead of a receiver and transmitter.

 ### Central:
-1. React Native Bluetooth App
+1. React Native Bluetooth App (in zip file)

 ### Peripheral Parts:
 1. ESP32: microcontroller